Teksta versija

 2) a joint owner of land if he or she wishes to purchase a building (structure) registered in the Land Register which is located on the land owned jointly or an undivided share thereof in proportion to his or her share of the land;

-3) an owner or all joint owners of a building (structure) registered in the Land Register if they wish to purchase a land parcel on which the building (structure) is located, or a land parcel on which the building (structure) is located and an inter-area of land which is adjacent to this land;
+3) an owner or all joint owners of a building (structure) registered in the Land Register if they wish to purchase the plot of land on which the building (structure) is located or the plot of land on which the building (structure) is located and an inter-area of land which is adjacent to this land;

-4) a joint owner of a building (structure) registered in the Land Register if he or she wishes to purchase an undivided share of a land parcel on which the building (structure) is located in proportion to his or her share of the building (structure);
+4) a joint owner of a building (structure) registered in the Land Register if he or she wishes to purchase an undivided share of a plot of land on which the building (structure) is located in proportion to his or her share of the building (structure);

 5) a tenant or a family member thereof if he or she wishes to purchase a residential house, an undivided share thereof or residential property in accordance with the procedures laid down in Section 45 of this Law;